jakubnov/BigData_workshop/Lab02/README.md

 and hit save the query.
 Have only this query in the query window.

-### Step 3: Schedule query
+### Step 3: Create workflow
-Open Scheduler - Worflow and create new workflow: drag and drop Hive query
+Open Scheduler - Worflow and create new workflow: drag and drop Hive query.
+Save the schedule under your name e.g. JNO_schedule_test_202002

+<i> Note: It's important to change Actions into Documents.
+Hive query isn't available in Actions. </i>

+### Step 4: Schedule query
+Open Scheduler - Schedule
+Define new schedule: add workflow you created in the previous step and set scheduler. e.g. * 16-17 * * *  -> query will run each day, each minute between 16-17 hour (4-5pm).
+Save the schedule.

-### Step 4: Check results
+### Step 5: Check results
 First step is to refresh medata in case you didn't add REFRESH databasename.tablename at the end of scheduled script.

 Run: